 As highlighted above, EMR is a data store, And Presto is a distributed SQL query engine.
 Thus, users can query data in EMR and combine it with data from many other sources.
 Presto has data connectors to RDBMSs, NoSQL database files, flat files, object stores, and Elasticsearch.

 On the other hand, Spark is a general cluster-computing framework that can process data sitting in Amazon EMR.
 However, the Spark core does not support SQL.
 Therefore, should you wish to run SQL queries using Spark, you must first install the Spark SQL module.
 Succinctly stated, Spark is not designed for interactive or ad-hoc queries.
 And it is not intended to combine data from different sources as with Presto.
+You can check out our previous writing on this topic here – Top Spark Alternatives by Use Case.

 There are several disadvantages to using EMR.